 Sun Damage FAQs

-Below you will find the most common questions and answers about skin damage caused by sun exposure.
+Below you will find the most common questions and answers about skin damage caused by UV exposure.
 If you have more questions that aren’t included below, please call our practice to speak with our staff and schedule a consultation with one of our dermatology providers.

 Does a tan protect you from sunburns and skin damage?

-How do I protect myself from sun damage?
+How do I protect my skin?

-Limit sun exposure and try to avoid being outdoors during peak times.
+Limit UV exposure and try to avoid being outdoors during peak times.
 Always wear sunscreen, whether you’re outside or near a window.
 This includes driving or sitting next to a window during the day.
 Reapply sunscreen every 60-80 minutes; reapply more often if you’re sweating or engaged in water play.
 If you spend a lot of time outside, we recommend clothing, hats, and umbrellas that are made of UV-protective material.